nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Prompts:
 * Adding a module without prerequisites fulfilled results in a warning

+> Note: As this is not a fully fledged production level project, there are limited modules for users to add.
+If in the future this project grows to a production piece, it will use relevant NUS APIs to collect modules for users to add.
+Instead, currently there are only dozens of modules for users to add, but for the purposes of testing and showcasing this product, it is sufficient.

 #### Example output for add module command:
 ![AddModuleCommandDemo](images/AddModuleCommandDemo.png)